 The EQUAL-SALARY Foundation is pleased to announce that Dufry SA in Basel and Zurich has obtained EQUAL-SALARY certification.
-Dufry SA is the first company in the tourism sector and, more specifically, the duty-free trade to obtain EQUAL-SALARY certification.
+Dufry AG is the first company in the tourism sector and, more specifically, the duty-free trade to obtain EQUAL-SALARY certification.
 Dufry SA has demonstrated its compliance with our standards and has successfully completed the corporate audit, upholding the principles of equity for all employees in the workplace and offering equal opportunities and equal pay for women and men.

 On the eve of the publication of the second edition of the World Tourism Organization’s World Report on Women in Tourism (UNWTO) the position of women in this sector is increasingly in the spotlight.
 In addition, according to a study conducted by an American university, women are now responsible for 92% of tourism purchases.